Machine Learning Team Lead at White Hat, Founder/Director at Farset Labs

 And one of the relationships that developed was between the Farset community and the Digital Arts Studios, based in the Cathedral Quarter.
 We ended up working together on a programme that DAS were running called Future Labs which was explicitly a technical training programme for artists, developing workshops on everything from AI to Projection Mapping

-Farset hosted one of the workshops about getting started with the Raspberry Pi, led by the dark wizard himself, where Visual and Sonic artists were given the space and opportunity to play with kit and prototyping equipment normally only sought out to
+Farset hosted one of the workshops about getting started with the Raspberry Pi, led by the dark wizard himself, where Visual and Sonic artists were given the space and opportunity to play with kit and prototyping equipment normally only available to engineers, technogist, and “geeks”.

 About 8 months ago, I was asked to join the board of Vault Artist Studios, an arts collective that used to be the Belfast Bankers who have since taken over the old tech on Tower Street in East Belfast.